colinsauze/introduction-to-latex/_episodes/08-bibliographies.md

 keypoints:
 - "LaTeX needs bibliography information to be stored in a separate BibTeX database."
 - "Each bibtex entry needs a unique key"
-- "We cite bibtex entries with the \cite{<keyname>} command"
+- "We cite bibtex entries with the cite{} command"
-- "We make LaTeX display the bibliography with the \bibliography{} command, this also specifies the name of the bibtex database"
+- "We make LaTeX display the bibliography with the bibliography{} command, this also specifies the name of the bibtex database"
-- "We can choose the style of the bibliography with the \bibliographystyle{} command.
+- "We can choose the style of the bibliography with the bibliographystyle{} command.
 Common ones are unsrt, plain or named"
 - "Many journals will offer you the option to download the BibTeX for a paper"
 ---